trailofbits/mrva/README.md

 <!-- prettier-ignore -->
 > [!NOTE]
 > `mrva` recommends using the `--threads` flag to process multiple queries within a _single_ CodeQL analysis instead of parallelizing multiple CodeQL analyses.
-This prevents `mrva` from competing with CodeQL for parallel processing.
+This prevents contention between `mrva` and CodeQL.

-After this analysis is done you can view the results using the `mrva pprint` command:
+Use the `mrva pprint` command to view analysis results:

 ```bash
 $ mrva pprint dbs/